CiaranWelsh/pycotools3/docs/source/index.rst

 Troubleshooting
 ---------------

-### PyCoTools3 will not install

 Pycotools3 is only supported in Python 3 to Python 3.6.
 If you are using Python 2.7 or Python 3.7 please create a new conda Python3.7 environment.

 .. code-block:: bash